Orange-eat97/tp/docs/UserGuide.md

 #### 5️⃣ Try Out Some Commands

-In the command box at the bottom, type a command and hit **Enter** to execute.
+In the command box at the top left, type a command and hit **Enter** to execute.

 Some useful examples for volunteer admin staff: